How an onslaught of lies about COVID-19 overwhelmed our sense of what’s true

 Who is the single greatest purveyor of domestically generated information?
 It’s no contest.
 It’s Trump.”

 “Who is the single greatest purveyor of domestically generated information?
 It’s no contest.
 It’s Trump,” Barrett says.
 He adds that the president gets assistance from Fox News, which amplifies his messaging.
-The president also parrots Fox News’s conservative leaning reportage as well as the talking points of its commentators, creating a voluminous echo.
+The president also parrots Fox News’s conservative-leaning reportage as well as the talking points of its commentators, creating a high-volume echo.

 Fighting back against the lies

-In the face of this overwhelming stream of falsity, social media companies have stepped up to combat some of the misinformation surrounding coronavirus.
+In the face of this overwhelming stream of falsity, social media companies have stepped up to combat some of the misinformation surrounding the coronavirus.
 Despite an everlasting commitment to free speech, both Facebook and Google have been working to take down false posts that could encourage people to harm themselves or others.
 They’ve also been promoting information from the World Health Organization and the Centers for Disease Control and Prevention in an effort to connect people with the facts.

 Mainstream news outlets have also been fighting to dispel bad information that has gone viral.
 Pew notes that 70% of survey respondents feel the media has done very well to fairly well at reporting on the virus.
 It seems that Americans are also more savvy to coronavirus misinformation than other kinds.
-And yet, 29% of people in Pew’s survey say they believe the virus was made in a lab, a conspiracy theory that Arkansas Senator Tom Cotton has supported.
-As I’ve explained previously, COVID-19 occurs in nature and diseases that spread uncontrollably do not make great biological weapons.
+And yet, 29% of the people in Pew’s survey say they believe the virus was made in a lab, a conspiracy theory that Arkansas senator Tom Cotton has supported.
+As I’ve explained previously, COVID-19 occurs in nature, and diseases that spread uncontrollably do not make great biological weapons.

 Anthony Fauci